British Rail Class 03: Preservation

 Fifty-six members of the class survive in preservation.

 Loco numbers in bold mean their current number.

-Model railways
+Scale Models

 Mainline Railways and Replica each offered OO gauge models.
 Mainline Railways introduced their OO gauge Class 03s in 1983; one in BR green and 03382 in BR blue.
 Mainline's original 'split-chassis' tooling later passed to Bachmann.
 When the company later took the decision to produce the Class 04 in its place the tooling was altered, retaining the split chassis power arrangement.
-However, Bachmann later announced that they would be producing a totally new 03 in OO gauge, including special edition examples of the Isle of Wight prototypes.
+However, Bachmann later announced that they would be producing a totally new Class 03 in OO gauge, which was introduced in 2010.
+In early 2011, Modelzone released special edition examples of the Isle of Wight prototypes, which were produced by Bachmann.

 Graham Farish currently offers a British N gauge model.
 Past models have included D2388 in BR green livery and 03066 in BR blue livery.

-Heljan currently offer a model in O gauge (7mm), which is available in BR green or rail blue with chevrons.
+In 2008, Bachmann introduced O gauge brass models of the Class 03 in BR green and BR blue liveries.